 GIS Modeling for Stormwater Management

 Evari is supporting the City of San Diego Transportation and Stormwater Department's As-Needed Civil Engineering and Consultant Services for Municipal Stormwater Program.
 As part of this $21M project, Evari provides data collection, compilation and analysis services for hydrologic and hydraulic modeling, in addition to green infrastructure and water quality modeling.

 Due to the expansive nature of this contract, there are many stakeholders, and many sources from which data is derived.
 This is where GIS comes into play, creating a single, accurate operating picture for all stakeholders to reference.
 In an effort to provide one coherent library of data, Evari has supported the compiling, rectifying, and collecting of data as necessary from a variety of sources including aerial imagery, digital elevation models, street view imagery, engineering drawings, site surveys, and in-field data collection.
 Evari is happy to provide a similar solution for your storm water project.

 interested in learning more?

-Drop us a line if you have any questions about our GIS offerings for Stormwater, Wastewater, or Regulatory Compliance.
+Contact us if you have any questions about our GIS offerings for Stormwater, Wastewater, or Regulatory Compliance.